murakaru/-CISSP-Challenge---2024-Study-Notes-Repository/Domain 02.md

 # Domain 2: Asset Security

-Chapter 5: Identify and classify information and assets, Establish information and asset handling requirements, Manage data lifecycle.
+- Chapter 5: Identify and classify information and assets, Establish information and asset handling requirements, Manage data lifecycle.

-Chapter 16: Provision resources securely.
+- Chapter 16: Provision resources securely.

 ### Identify and classify information and assets

-What is an asset?
+#### What are assets?
 These are the elements that an organization aims to protect.
 There are multiple types of assets and hence its important to prioritize the assets.
 We prioritize the assets based on the threats

-What is a threat? a threat is any circumstance or event that can negatively impact assets.
+#### What is a threat?
+A threat is any circumstance or event that can negatively impact assets.

-What are vulnerabilitiues?
+#### What is a vulnerabilities?
 This is a weakness that can be exploited by a threat.

+#### What is a Risk?
-Risk: Anything that can impact the confidentiality, integrity, or availability of an asset Likelihood x Impact = Risk
+Anything that can impact the confidentiality, integrity, or availability of an asset

+#### Formula to calculate Risk
+Likelihood x Impact = Risk

 ###### Common asset classifications